rei/rei-cedar-docs/docs/components/headings/README.md

 ## Responsiveness

 Responsive heading font sizes are the default for heading levels except subheading.
-Refer to Overview section for more information.
+Refer to the Overview section for more information.

 ## Resources